jau8/HackGT-6-/README.md

+Have you ever been to a restaurant and did not know what to order? we create this app to help you by recommending the most popular dishes other customers have ordered in the past few days/months by retrieving all transactions have been made at the restarants in the past few days/months.
+If there are a lot of people order something, there is a good chance that it will be good!

 # Google Places SDK for Android

 This repo demonstrate the use of the [Google Places SDK for Android][google] with custom auto complete adapter.